 Boil a saucepan with water, remove from heat and place in lentils for 10 minutes.
 Let drain well in a colander.

 Cook the glass noodles as per the instructions on the package.
 Let the noodles cool under cold water, make sure they don't stick together.

-Pour lentils with potato flour, sunflower & pumpkin seeds, soy, sesame oil, sugar, pepper into a food processor add grated carrots, garlic, ginger, crack the egg and mix to a grainy batter, it should definitely not be smooth.
+Pour lentils with potato flour, sunflower & pumpkin seeds, soy, sesame oil, sugar and pepper into a food processor.
+Add grated carrots, garlic, ginger.
+Crack the egg and mix to a grainy batter, it should definitely not be smooth.

 Taste-off with more soy.

-Let the mixture cosy while you make the dressing for the nuddles.
+Let the mixture rest while you make the dressing for the nuddles.

 Mix fish sauce, lime juice, sugar (or honey), chilli and garlic together in a small bowl.